elastic/rally-tracks/tsdb_k8s_queries/README.md

 * `number_of_shards` (default: 1)
 * `post_ingest_sleep` (default: false): Whether to pause after ingest and prior to subsequent operations.
 * `post_ingest_sleep_duration` (default: 30): Sleep duration in seconds.

+#### Parameters specific to `append-no-conflicts-rampup`

+Challenge `append-no-conflicts-rampup` is intended to be used when benchmarking Elasticsearch Serverless deployments.
+The benchmark executes search operations while ramping up the indexing workload.

+* `bulk_indexing_clients` (default: 8): Number of clients that issue bulk indexing requests.
+Bulk indexing clients will be split across two parallel indexing operations for each of the two data streams.
+* `iteration_count` (default: 6): The number of times to index the corpus and perform concurrent search operations.
+* `search_time_period` (default: 150): The amount of time, in seconds, to execute a search operation.
+* `search_iterations` (default: 20): The number of times to execute a search operation of the `search_time_period`.
+* `target_interval` (default: 4): The time, in seconds, between each search execution iteration.
+* `touch_bulk_indexing_clients` (default: 3): Number of clients that issue bulk indexing for the bulk tasks that get executed during searching.
+Bulk indexing clients will be split across two parallel indexing operations for each of the two data streams.
+* `touch_bulk_indexing_time_period` (default: 300): The amount of time, in seconds, to execute touch indexing operations.